Sandreke/Sandreke/README.md

 ### Hi, I'm Sandreke 👨‍💻

-Industrial Engineer from [Pontificia Universidad Católica del Perú](https://www.pucp.edu.pe/en/) with 3+ years experience in Data Analytics and 2+ years in Finance.

-My life purpose is about to create solutions to real problems by applying my business and tech skills because every solution requires that harmony.
-I'm passionate about learning everything necessary to add value to these solutions regardless of whether it's not related to my career.
+Seasoned data expert with 4+ years' experience in Data Science and Business Analytics solving real-world problems.

+I'm passionate about teaching data & programming.
 <!--
 **Sandreke/Sandreke** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.